 Seattle Pro Musica will join more than two dozen renowned performing arts organizations in a citywide celebration of William Shakespeare.
 Sounds and Sweet Airs will showcase choral settings of poetry and prose by the Bard of Avon – including world premieres from Northwest composers Jessica French, Don Skirvin, and Giselle Wyers.

 Other participating organizations include: Seattle Symphony, Seattle Opera, ACT – A Contemporary Theatre, Early Music Seattle, Pacific Northwest Ballet, Seattle International Film Festival, Seattle Repertory Theater, Seattle Theatre Group, The 5th Avenue Theatre, and many more.

 Sunday, March 11, 2018 - 7:30 pm

 Trinity Lutheran Church, Lynnwood

-Sacred Ground focuses on sacred choral music that speaks to our spiritual relationship with the natural world.
-Included are the recently premiered Canticle of the Sun by Estonian composer Tõnu Kõrvits; An Apostrophe to the Heavenly Host for multiple choirs by Healey Willan; and Amazing Grace by Hyo-Won Woo, which incorporates the sounds of wind, water, and birdsong to draw the spiritual and natural worlds together.
+Sacred Ground presents choral music that explores our spiritual relationship with the natural world.
+The program includes: An Apostrophe to the Heavenly Hosts for multiple choirs by Healey Willan; Canticle of the Sun, a setting of the Saint Francis of Assisi text by rising star Tõnu Kõrvits; and Hyo-Won Woo's Amazing Grace in which singers recreate the sounds of wind, water, and birdsong.

 Friday, May 18, 2018 ‐ 8:00 pm